edahelsinki/sideR/README.md

 Kai Puolamäki. sideR - a tool for subjective and interactive visual data exploration in R. Downloaded from
 <http://www.iki.fi/kaip/sider.html> on [insert date].

+This is the updated current version of the software attached to the above mentioned manuscript.

 -----